 Transit Good Samaritan rescues woman from attack on subway train in Brooklyn, authorities say An undated photo of a subway train.
 Prosecutors said a Good Samaritan stopped a man from sexually assaulting a woman on a No. 3 subway train in Park Slope on Wednesday, Aug.
 13, 2015.
 Photo Credit: Flickr / Gill E By CRISTIAN SALAZAR Updated August 14, 2015 12:58 PM Print Share fbShare Tweet gShare Email A Good Samaritan stopped a man from sexually assaulting a woman on a subway train in Brooklyn, prosecutors allege.
 The do-gooder straphanger, identified in a criminal complaint as Maurice Osborne, was in another car of the No. 3 train in Park Slope on Wednesday when he heard and saw the man attack the 28-year-old woman, prosecutors said.
 Osborne rushed over and pulled 40-year-old suspect Alvaro Denica off the woman and kept him from leaving the train until police arrived, authorities said.
 A criminal complaint said that Osborne received six stitches for a gash above his eye.
 Osborne told the New York Post he "beat" the suspect up.
 "She said he was about to rape her -- that's when I beat him up.
 All he said was, 'I didn't do anything.'"
 Denica was arrested on charges of assault and attempted sexual abuse.
 Andre Gordillo, a manager at the restaurant where Denica has worked since 2011, told the Daily News that he couldn't believe his employee was behind the attack.
 "He's a good employee," he said.
 "We've never had a problem with him."
 Denica was being held on $150,000 bond after an arraignment in Brooklyn Criminal Court on Thursday.
-By CRISTIAN SALAZAR Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By CRISTIAN SALAZAR Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.